carolekoziol/recipes/docs/appetizers_snacks/bruschetta.md

 1. Dice the tomatoes into small cubes and put into a medium sized bowl.
 2. Next, finely mince the garlic.
 Add the garlic to the tomatoes.
 3. Chop one or two large basil leaves into little pieces and place all 3 ingredients into a bowl.
-4. Add a the extra virgin olive oil and Kosher or sea salt, to taste.
+4. Add the extra virgin olive oil and Kosher or sea salt, to taste.
-5. Mix well, and if it doesn't taste wonderful, you probably need to add more salt.

 Top the bread with the lovely tomato mixture and enjoy!